 Passionate about wildlife?
 Eager to learn and use Spanish in a working environment?
 Look no further!
 I visited ARCAS Guatemala in lake Petén for a week in October 2018 while I was in the country.
 This is my own personal experience.
 Please read the background for more details about the site and how to combat … Continue reading ARCAS Guatemala wildlife volunteer

 The ancient Maya ruins in Caracol was probably the most spectacular place I visited during my stay in Belize.
 From atop the Mayan temples you can scout far and wide from one of the largest Mayan cities in the World.
-Caracol is a bit of a drive from San Ignacio, but worth the wait as … Continue reading Exploring the biggest Maya ruins in Caracol, Belize
+Caracol is a bit of a drive from San Ignacio, but worth the wait as … Continue reading Discover the Hidden Gem: Caracol Maya Ruins in Belize

 Hiking in three Slovakian National Parks in just one week